Hydroxyapatite: Co-agent for bleaching

 Teeth bleaching agents release reactive oxygen species which can degrade enamel.
 To prevent this, nano-hydroxyapatite can be added to the bleaching solution to reduce the impact of the bleaching agent by blocking pores within the enamel.
 This reduces sensitivity after the bleaching process.

-Caries prevention
+Cavity prevention

 Nano-hydroxyapatite possesses a remineralising effect on teeth and can be used to prevent damage from carious attacks.
 In the event of an acid attack by cariogenic bacteria, nano-hydroxyapatite particles can infiltrate pores on the tooth surface to form a protective layer.
 Furthermore, nano-hydroxyapatite may have the capacity to reverse damage from carious assaults by either directly replacing deteriorated surface minerals or acting as a binding agent for lost ions.